Fragtality/WorkingTitle2GSX/README.md

 ## Usage

 - The Aircraft Type in SimBrief and the Simulator must match
-- Start the Binary before MSFS or in the Main Menu
+- Start the Binary before MSFS or in the Main Menu (when you did not select an Auto-Start Option in the Installer)
 - The Aircraft will shortly "shake" because it is reset to Empty on Startup (only when on Ground!)
 - As soon as you switch on the Batteries the Binary will import Fuel & Payload from SimBrief
 - Call GSX Refuel to fuel the Aircraft to the planned SimBrief Figures.
 Start the APU only after Refuel was completed.